top of page

 Site Supervisor since 2023

-I am a strong supporter of the value of on-the-job training for emerging Environmental Professionals.
-I find it rewarding to have a role in helping Corpsmembers hone their technical and professional skills and to refine their professional interests and aspirations.
-In addition, I am energized by the enthusiasm and dedication that our Corpsmembers display.
+I am a strong supporter of the value of on-the-job training for emerging natural resource professionals.
+I find it rewarding to have a role in helping Corpsmembers hone their technical and professional skills and refine their professional interests and aspirations.
+In addition, I am energized by the enthusiasm and dedication our Corpsmembers display.

 • What is a significant impact that WSP Corpsmembers have had on your organization?